richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 StormEvents_Enriched
 ```

-You should see three rows, with "**Comparables**" column populated from Azure Open AI.
+You should see three rows, with "**Comparables**" column populated from Azure OpenAI.

 -----